Oh Hi There!

 Staffing & Burnout

-Fatigue in this industry gets romanticized way too much.
-People joke about being “chronically caffeinated raccoons with radios,” but exhausted clinicians make mistakes.
-Burnout doesn’t usually happen because of one bad call.
-It happens because of chronic short staffing, constant overtime, poor sleep, lack of support, and feeling like leadership sees you as a warm body with a license.
+Fatigue in this industry gets romanticized waaaaay too much.
+People joke about being “chronically caffeinated raccoons,” but exhausted clinicians make mistakes and mistakes can kill people.
+Burnout doesn’t usually happen because of one bad call; it happens because of chronic short staffing, constant OT, poor sleep, lack of support, and feeling like leadership sees you as a pulse with a license.

 • “What percentage of your open shifts are currently filled with overtime or incentive staffing?”